| from Sharon Lathan, bellselling

 like a natural to me; especially concerning two romantic archetypes

-- the Regency gentleman and the American cowboy. *swoon*
+- the Regency gentleman and the American cowboy. *swoon* It's really not surprising

 that so many elements from the Regency-era have transitioned